zoeturin/CSCI5302/README.md

 remember to source (run source devel/setup.bash in the base directory of your catkin workspace)

-Open webots separately, open correct world
+Open webots separately (FROM THE TERMINAL OR A LAUNCH FILE), open correct world

 Set vehicle controller to "ros_automobile"